xinwenfu/vchat/readme.md

 # Vulnerable Chat Server (vchat)
+-The whole repository shall be downloaded to a Windows computer to use the vulnerable chat server, *vchat.exe*.
+-It can be downloaded to either a Linux computer such as Kali or a Windows computer to use the chat client, *client.py*.
+-The attack code here is in Python and can be used on Linux or Windows.

 ## Downloading
-The whole repository shall be downloaded to a Windows computer to use the vulnerable chat server, *vchat.exe*.

-It can be downloaded to either a Linux computer such as Kali or a Windows computer to use the chat client, *client.py*.

-The attack code here is in Python and can be used on Linux or Windows.

 - Click Code -> Download ZIP -> Unzip to a folder
 - If git is intalled on your computer, the repository can be cloned to your computer.
 To install with git, use the command